-Know what you love, when and where you want it, and why you want it.Write your goal in present tense, being positive, and grateful; Read > 3 times daily.Mix with positive thoughts and emotions.
+Know what you want and then when, where, and why you want it.Write your goal in present tense, being positive, and grateful; Read > 3 times daily.Mix with positive thoughts and emotions.
 Include a current action plan.
 (See Example)Use all your senses when clearly imagining and emoting your goal's accomplishment.Keep those good emotions with expectation, gratitude, and no doubts.Touch your written goal throughout the day, everyday, to reflect on those good emotions.

-Through rational thought, emotion, and action, you will gain more knowledge, understanding, and wisdom to succeed.
-A good way to learn is to do and the best way to do is to move into action now.
+Through honest emotion, rational thought, and self-motivated action, you will gain more knowledge, understanding, and wisdom to succeed (See the "Individual Trinity").
+A good way to learn is to do, while the best way to do is to move into action now.

-To learn what is not taught in compulsory schools, corporate sponsored colleges, or reported in the biased mass media, I encourage you to explore the following alternative and independent sources of information to discover and challenge your current knowledge and/or belief system: School Sucks Project - Gnostic Media - Trivium Education - Corbett Report - Red Ice Creations and Tragedy and Hope.
+To learn what is not taught in compulsory schools, corporate/government sponsored colleges, or reported in the biased mass media, I encourage you to explore the following alternative and independent sources of information to discover and challenge your current knowledge and/or belief system.
+Go to: No More Fake News - School Sucks Project - Corbett Report - Zero Aggression Project and University of Reason.